EttusResearch/uhd/host/docs/general.rst

 stages of tuning through through the **tune_request_t** object, which allows for more advanced tuning.

-In general, Using UHD's advanced tuning is highly recommended as it makes it easy to move the DC component out of your band-of-interest.
-This can be done by passing your desired LO offset to the **tune_request_t** object, and letting UHD handle the rest.
+In general, Using UHD software's advanced tuning is highly recommended as it makes it easy to move the DC component out of your band-of-interest.
+This can be done by passing your desired LO offset to the **tune_request_t** object, and letting the UHD software handle the rest.

 Tuning the receive chain:
 ::